That Looks Like Me Last Week.

 Every day, the school bus would pull up at the top of the road that led to the Indian Reservation on the edge of Lantzville BC.
 Snaw-Na-As First Nation, it is now allowed to be called.
 I remember two native (9) kids in particular who would get on the bus.
 I think they were brother and sister.
 I have no idea, though, because I never talked to them, but that is what I imagined.
-Their clothes were dirty and it looked like their faces were too, but that may just have been because they had darker skin than all of us white kids and we white kids in small town Canada 1976 only saw not-white-skin when we were trying to not look at these two kids getting onto the school bus.
-And maybe their faces really were dirty because no one cared enough to wash their faces either, or were able to care enough.
-It was a very impoverished reservation at that time.
-That is all I knew: that it was a mysterious enclave of poverty just off to the side of my privilege.
+That is all I knew: what I imagined and that they came a mysterious enclave of poverty just off to the side of my privilege.

 Everyone looked away as they got on the bus, a communal gesture of ‘You don’t exist’ that is always underlain by the desire to stare.
 When I did just that, furtively, out of the corner of my eye, I observed that they didn’t smile much (why would they?) but, when they did, it was secretly, to each other, like they were afraid to move so as not to be noticed, to be as invisible as we wished they were.
 When I saw as I was pretending not to, their teeth looked to me like they hadn’t been brushed in days.
 (10)